ArtemSkit/weather-stations/README.md

 Every search also pulls the **active National Weather Service alerts** for that location — tornado and flash-flood warnings, severe-thunderstorm and winter-storm warnings, flood and tornado watches, heat advisories, and so on.
 They are fetched from the NWS [`/alerts/active`](https://api.weather.gov/alerts/active) endpoint, which returns only the alerts whose area contains the searched point.

 > **Why alerts attach to the *area*, not a station.** The NWS never issues alerts for individual observation stations — it issues them for **polygons** (storm-based warnings) or **county/forecast zones** (most watches).
-WX.MAP therefore anchors alerts to the searched location and surfaces them in two complementary ways.
+WX.MAP therefore anchors alerts to the searched location and surfaces them in three complementary ways.

 ### Tier 1 — area alert banner